PR0CK0/StableDiffusionEndToEndGuide/README.md

 # DreamStudio
 **TODO**

 DreamStudio (NOT DreamBooth) is the flagship platform from the Stability AI company.
-Their [site](https://dreamstudio.ai/) is a platform from which you can generate images.
+Their [site](https://dreamstudio.ai/) is a platform, DreamBooth Studio, from which you can generate images.
 It sort of rests in between Midjourney and the WebUI in terms of open functionality.
+DreamBooth Studio seems to be built atop the [invoke.ai](https://github.com/invoke-ai/InvokeAI) platform, which you can install and run locally like the WebUI.

+# Stable Horde
+**TODO**

+The Stable Horde is a community effort to make stable diffusion free to everyone.
+It essentially works like Torrenting or Bitcoin hashing, where everyone contributes some of their GPU power to generate SD content.
+The Horde app can be accessed [here](https://aqualxx.github.io/stable-ui/).

 # DreamBooth
 **TODO**